Upcoming Webinar: Register now >>

 BROKERSRVNAMEFILE="$BROKERSRVNAME.service"

-#Change JAVA_HOME to point at installation folder
+#Change JAVA_HOME to point at the installation folder

 [[ -z "$JAVA_HOME" ]] && JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64